PHR Stage 2 Guidance notes for 21/36 mental health and wellbeing among young women

 The INCLUDE Ethnicity Framework, which aims to improve trial delivery for under-served groups

 All NIHR applications are expected to include information about how this data will be collected.

 In addition, applicants should demonstrate how these factors have been considered and addressed in their proposal, including steps taken to ensure the research sample is representative of the population the study is targeted at.
 Applicants need to explain who they are planning to recruit to ensure inclusivity of study participants and justify and explain any exclusions, for example by completing an Equality Impact Assessment.
 Costs associated with inclusivity, which may include, but are not limited to justified translation of research participant material into other relevant languages, would be expected and where appropriate should be included in the detailed budget section under ‘Other Direct Costs’.
 Additionally, applicants should demonstrate that all potential recruiting locations have been considered and the research is deliverable to those areas.

 The NIHR supports the Researcher Development Concordat which recognises the critical role of research and innovation in delivering the UK’s ambitious economic and industrial strategies, and aims to set the gold standard in researcher development and use it as a competitive advantage.
 NIHR research applicants should understand the concordat and consider this when completing their application.

-Helpful information can also be found on the INVOLVE website Diversity and Inclusion pages. and the NIHR Promoting equality, diversity and inclusion in research pages.
+Helpful information can also be found on the NIHR Promoting equality, diversity and inclusion in research website page.